ucd-os-blue-s18/pintos/DOC_P1.md

 >> how your implementation avoids it.
 Can you use a lock to avoid
 >> this race?

+As this was not an obstacle to passing any tests, it was not an issue we addressed.
+Since the function must know whether the current thread has received any donations before deciding whether to set both the effective and base priorities, the size of the `donations_received` list must be checked.
+Pintos lists are noted in the documentation as not being thread safe, so this could cause a race condition in which a thread may or may not correctly set its effective priority.
+Tying this to a lock would be challenging considering locks themselves depend on this list.

 ---- RATIONALE ----

 >> B7: Why did you choose this design?
 In what ways is it superior to
 >> another design you considered?

+The design, inasmuch as it exists for this task, is primarily based around preserving the original structure of the threading system.
+As such, the implementation was largely an augmentation of already existing systems.

+The only significant addition was `struct donation`.
+Initially, that data was just kept in the lock, but eventually it made sense to abstract it into its own data structure, just to make it easier to work with.
+As a lock can only have one holder, and only one effective donation, it made sense to keep that data attached to the lock, and then manage lists of those donations in `struct thread`.
+Some prior implementations which passed earlier donation tests had more complicated logic around tracking changes in donation, but that turned out to be untenable for handling nested donations.
+Ultimately, it's a straightforward design which made it easier to reason about when building the `donate_nested` function.

 			  ADVANCED SCHEDULER
 			  ==================